NDNey/Google-Auth-With-NodeJS/README.md

   GOOGLE_CLIENT_SECRET =  client secret  'Your Google client secret from Google cloud console'
   ```
   - Do 'npm install' in your terminal.
-  - Run with 'npm run' in your terminal.
+  - Run with 'npm start' in your terminal.